England upsets All Blacks to reach Rugby World Cup final - WHIZ News

 The All Blacks hadn’t lost a World Cup game since that tournament in 2007, had never lost to England at a World Cup, went into the game on a six-game winning streak in head-to-heads and having won 15 of the last 16.

 All those streaks are off.
-England’s Australian coach Eddie Jones had spoken all week in the leadup to the semifinals of how vulnerable the All Blacks were as the hot favorites, despite describing them as the best team in sport.
+England’s Australian coach Eddie Jones had spoken all week of how vulnerable the All Blacks were as the hot favorites, despite describing them as the best team in sport.
 Jones strikes again.

 He coached Australia to the 2003 final which ended in an extra-time loss to England — so far the Northern Hemisphere’s only Rugby World Cup crown.

-Jones was a consultant on South Africa’s win in 2007, sealed with a victory over England in the final, guided Japan to a shocking win over South Africa at the 2015 World Cup pool stage and has now got England to the final.
+Jones was a consultant on South Africa’s title win in 2007, sealed with a victory over England, guided Japan to a shocking win over South Africa at the 2015 World Cup pool stage and has now got England to the final.

+“We’ve had 2 ½ years to prepare for it.
+They’ve had a week to prepare,” Jones said, recalling how England targeted this game when the tournament draw was made.
+“We’ve been unconsciously preparing for this.”

 The New Zealanders rallied from 15-0 down to win the last meeting 16-15, but this time England didn’t give them a chance.
 And that included two tries disallowed by the Television Match Official.